Adoptable Hounds

 Color & Breed: Tricolor Basset

-Click here to apply for Phoebe
+Click here to apply for Bo

 We will update her bio as we learn more about her.

-Hudson Coming Soon delayed
+Samson Coming Soon Delayed

 Color & Breed: Tricolor Basset